mbalali63/toDOApp/README.md

 1. Saving and updating tasks data
-   To resolve this problem, considering that I am not ready to work with backend tools, I will use a JSON array
+   To resolve this problem, considering that I am not ready to work with backend tools, I will use a JSON array at the moment, I am not sure that during the executation of the session, this array will retain or not.